sneas/blog/content/blog/deploy-dist-folder-to-gh-pages-with-circleci/index.md

         - master
     steps:
       - checkout
-      # necessary steps to create dist folder
+      # necessary steps to create a dist folder
       - run: sh .circleci/push-gh-pages.sh dist
 ```

-Btw it's not necessary to have `dist` folder as a provide for `gh-pages`.
+Btw it's not necessary to have a `dist` folder as a provider for `gh-pages`.
 You
 can provide any folder to `.circleci/push-gh-pages.sh`.
 Ex:
 `sh .circleci/push-gh-pages.sh docs`.
 You don't have to provide any folder name
-(ex `sh .circleci/push-gh-pages.sh`) and it will be default to `dist`.
+(ex `sh .circleci/push-gh-pages.sh`) and it will default to `dist`.

 ### Set up project in CircleCI